 Why You Should Choose Recruitment as a Career

 Are you an expert in your field but have found your career is stalling?
 Does your role no longer excite and reward you?
-OCG Recruitment Consultant, Georgina Glover, explains how Recruitment could take your career to new heights.
+We explain how recruitment could take your career to new heights.

 The career path of a Recruitment Consultant is well established, but not well known.
-I have been a Recruiter for ten years now and whilst I admit it’s been a rollercoaster of ups and downs, I’ve loved every day of it.
 It’s a career choice built for opportunists who want a diverse role that can make a huge difference to other people’s lives.
-If you’ve honed your skills but feel like your current career has stalled, here’s why Recruitment could be your calling.
+If you’ve honed your skills but feel like your current career has stalled, here’s why recruitment could be your calling.

 Recruiters come from all different walks of life; Accounting; Customer Service; Technology; Teaching and pretty much anything else you can think of.
 Having a strong background in your industry and a solid understanding of the challenges the role and market will face, can better enable you to identify professionals who would be a great fit for vacancies in those areas.

 Whilst you don’t need any special qualifications, there are a few typical skills that are crucial to a career in recruitment.
 These include the ability to understand people so you can build relationships, communicate and interview effectively with different types of professionals.
 You will also need to understand that this is ultimately a sales role and you need to have the resilience to sustain the tough times.
 At the same time, having strong consultation and problem-solving skills will aid in maintaining candidate and client relationships.
 As a recruiter, you will spend a lot of time managing your own workload, so you also need to be able to work autonomously and organise your own time.
 Finally, with the recruitment industry increasingly embracing digital technology, possessing impressive IT skills will also come in handy.